mmamanat/mmamanat.github.io/publications.md

 ### An initial validation of the Maximum Chlorophyll Index (MCI) for the Sentinel-2 satellites across U.S. lakes

 Salls, W., Schaeffer, B., Keith, D., Urquhart, E., **Coffer, M.**, Seegers, B., Binding, C., & Stumpf, R. (2019).
-An initial validation of the Maximum Chlorophyll Index (MCI) for the Sentinel-2 satellites across U.S lakes. (_In Clearance_).
+An initial validation of the Maximum Chlorophyll Index (MCI) for the Sentinel-2 satellites across U.S lakes. (_In Review).

 Given the societal and ecological threats posed by eutrophication, monitoring of inland waterbodies is crucial.
 Satellites provide a spatiotemporally extensive and cost-effective supplement to monitoring with in situ sampling.
 Previous work has leveraged various satellite sensors to detect chlorophyll, a constituent often used to define trophic state.
 The recently launched Sentinel-2 satellites offer a unique package of relatively high-spatial resolution and bands in the optimal spectral range for identifying chlorophyll.
 Thus, the platform enables greater resolution of more lakes than spectrally rich sensors with coarse resolution such as MODIS, yet potentially more accurate detection thansensors with comparable resolution such as Landsat.
 In this study, we test the application of a chlorophyll algorithm, the Maximum Chlorophyll Index (MCI), to Sentinel-2 using in situ chlorophyll-a data, doing so at a broad scale for the first time.
 Results indicate that Sentinel-2 MCI is capable of identifying general chlorophyll levels.
 However, substantial error (multiplicative MAE = 2.71), and systematic underestimation (multiplicative bias = 0.435) rendered precise measurement difficult.
 The observed bias may be reducible by using an alternative MCI-chlorophyll conversion.
 We considered the impact of several factors on Sentinel-2 MCI error; results suggest that distance from shore, sediment contamination, solar angle, and season should be considered.
 We also demonstrate that Sentinel-2 MCI has the potential to identify trophic state, reporting 46% accuracy but 93% accuracy within one class of correct.
 This study suggests that Sentinel-2 MCI provides valuable information of chlorophyll concentrations in inland waterbodies.